konstantinos-p/Bayesian-Neural-Networks-Reading-List/readme.md

 ## Performance Certificates

 ### Marginal Likelihood
+The marginal likelihood can be used for model selection.

 - [Scalable marginal
 likelihood estimation for model selection in deep learning](https://arxiv.org/abs/2104.04975)
 - [Bayesian model selection,